South Pole (company): History

+South Pole consecutively won awards, as part of Environmental Finance’s Annual Voluntary Carbon Market Rankings, from 2018 to 2021.

 In 2021, a 10% stake in the South Pole was bought by Lightrock, a leading global impact investor backed by LGT and the Princely House of Liechtenstein.
 The investment was reported to be in the range of “€20 million-plus.”
 Also in 2021, South Pole acquired Belgium-based climate consultancy CO2logic to expand its offerings in Belgium and France.
 This was followed in 2022 by the acquisition of Italy-based Carbonsink, with offices in Milan, Florence, and Maputo.